 First, we’ll explain the definition of logs from a monitoring industry perspective, and then we’ll explain some specifics about how New Relic handles log reporting.

 Logs in the monitoring industry

 A log is a message about a system used to understand the activity of the system and to diagnose problems.

 Logs at New Relic

 In New Relic, log data is reported with multiple attributes (key-value data) attached.
 To query your log data, you could use a NRQL query like:

 Select * from Log

-To report custom distributed tracing data, see the Log API.
+To report custom log data, see the Log API.